Rolex Pepsi Review: The GMT Master II 116719 BLRO

 The Rolex GMT Master II "Pepsi" watch has a GMT complication also known as a dual time zone feature.
 Do you notice a red hand below?
 This is the GMT hand.
 It is a mechanism that allows you to see the time in two different time zones simultaneously.
 It is ideal for those globetrotting jet-setters that are always traveling to (or even calling) places in different time zones.

 The Rolex Pepsi GMT Master II is a 40mm watch and uses a patented "Triplock" crown that fastens the case as tightly as a submarine hatch.
 This keeps the movement, the Rolex caliber 3186 well protected.
 The 31-jewel movement has an accuracy of +2/-2 seconds per day which is phenomenal for a mechanical watch and it, therefore, has the designation of Superlative Chronometer.

 One of the features of the movement which contributes to the enhanced accuracy is the magnetic resistance of Rolex's blue Parachrom hairspring and the use of a Breguet overcoil (also known as the Breguet spiral) which keeps the balance spring in line and helps to compensate for lateral shocks.
 Its purpose is similar to Rolex's patented Paraflex shock absorbers found in some of their other watches such as the Datejust II which has the caliber 3136 movements.

 In the meantime, have a look at the full specs of the Rolex 116719 BLRO which before it was discontinued from production.
 How much is a Pepsi Rolex?
-It had a retail list price of $38,250, and just for the sake of making a comparison, we'll place it next to the NEW model which is the ref 126710 BLRO Rolex "Pepsi Dial" with the black and blue bezel and Jubilee Bracelet which actually comes at a more affordable price.
+It had a retail list price of $38,250, and just for the sake of making a comparison, we'll place it next to the NEW model which is the ref 126710 BLRO Rolex "Pepsi Dial" with the red and blue bezel and Jubilee Bracelet which actually comes at a more affordable price.